davidrock/davidrock/README.md

-- 👋 Hi, I’m David "Rock", Software Engineer with 11 years of experience
+- 👋 Hi, I’m David "Rock", a Software Engineer with 11 years of experience.
-- 🥷🏻 Angular, Reactjs, C#, Typescript, CSS, Kotlin, Flutter, SQL, NoSQL
+-🥷🏻 Skills: Angular, React.js, C#, TypeScript, CSS, Kotlin, SQL, NoSQL.
-- 🇧🇷 Brazilian developer living currently in Portugal 🇵🇹
+- 🇧🇷 Brazilian developer currently living in Portugal 🇵🇹.
-- 🎮 I love videogames and music 🎹🥁!
+- 🎮 I love video games and music 🎹🥁!
-- 👨🏼‍💻 Sometimes I feel like 🥷
+- 👨🏼‍💻 Sometimes I feel like a 🥷.
-- 💡 I’m interested in Frontend and Backend development
+- 💡 I’m interested in frontend and backend development.
-- 📚 I’m currently studying and practicing Reactjs, Design Systems, StencilJs, Storybook and Unit Testing with Jest.
+- 📚 I’m currently studying and practicing React.js, design systems, Stencil.js, Storybook, and unit testing with Jest.
--

 - 📫 How to reach me:
   - Linkedin: https://www.linkedin.com/in/rochasdv/